BreadyBred/portfolio/README.md

 # My Portfolio Website

 This repository contains the source code for my personal portfolio website.
-It's built with PHP, LESS, and JavaScript, and features a custom back-end for easy content management.
+It's built with PHP, LESS, and TypeScript, and features a custom back-end for easy content management.
 A key architectural decision was to use JSON files for data storage instead of a traditional database like MySQL.
 This choice simplifies deployment and reduces server-side dependencies for this particular project.

 ## Key Features